Future of Electric Vehicle in India: Future of EVs in India

 Battery Electric Vehicle

-BEVs- This is a fully electric vehicle that runs only on battery charging. this is one that operates on an electric Battery.
+BEVs- This is a fully electric vehicle that runs only on battery charging. this one operates on an electric Battery.

 Plug-in Hybrid Electric Vehicle